Skip to Content

 Can I sync iCloud with Google Drive?

 You can’t sync iCloud with Google Drive directly.
-However, you can sync iCloud with Google Drive indirectly via your computer:
+However, you can sync iCloud with Google Drive indirectly via your computer.

-1. PC users need to have both the iCloud and Google Drive desktop apps installed and set up on the computer.
+Before starting, PC users need to have both the iCloud and Google Drive desktop apps installed and set up on the computer.
+Mac users need to have the Google Drive desktop app installed and set up on the computer.

 Do I need both iCloud and OneDrive?

-You may need both iCloud and OneDrive if you exclusively use Apple devices such as an iPhone and a Mac computer, as well as Microsoft Office products such as Outlook and Microsoft 365 with Office apps – Word, Excel, PowerPoint.
+You may need both iCloud and OneDrive if you use Apple devices such as an iPhone and a Mac computer, as well as Microsoft Office products such as Outlook and Microsoft 365 with Office apps – Word, Excel, PowerPoint.

 You can take advantage of the bundled 1TB OneDrive cloud storage if you use these apps as part of a Microsoft 365 Personal subscription on your iPhone and other devices.